 Best places to visit in East Sikkim

 Predictably any page about East Sikkim has to start off with Gangtok that’s Sikkim’s capital and undoubtedly its most glamorous buzzing city.
-Nestled at 1650 m above sea level… Gangtok has good nightlife, ample gaming experiences (it’s one of the few places in India where gambling is legalised), nice variety of local cuisine and plenty of spots around its vicinity to keep the average tourist occupied for at least 2 to 3 days.
-Once in Gangtok you cannot miss exploring the different city sights like Ganesh Tok, Hanuman Tok, Enchey Monastery, White Hall, Tashi View Point, and Himalayan Zoological Park along with Sa Nagor Center and other attractions.
+Nestled at 1650 m above sea level, Gangtok has good nightlife, ample gaming experiences (it’s one of the few places in India where gambling is legalized), nice variety of local cuisine and plenty of spots around its vicinity to keep the average tourist occupied for at least 2 to 3 days.
+Once in Gangtok you cannot miss exploring the different city sights like Ganesh Tok, Hanuman Tok, Enchey Monastery, White Hall, Tashi View Point, and Himalayan Zoological Park along with Sa-Ngor-Chotshog Center and other attractions.

 is easily Sikkim’s best shopping opportunity), food experiments (there are loads of restaurants here) and sightseeing.
 This is the best place to plan your tour around if you don’t want to venture into any remote areas and yet want to experience the Sikimese way of life.

 Best time to visit: Gangtok is an all year tourist destination but winters and spring are the more popular tourist slots.